loqalabs/.github/profile/README.md

 # Loqa Labs

-**LoqaLabs** is a research-driven, values-first software lab building intelligent local-first systems — with privacy, accessibility, and autonomy at the core.
+**Loqa Labs** is a research-driven, values-first software lab building intelligent local-first systems — with privacy, accessibility, and autonomy at the core.

 We believe the future of computing should respect your boundaries, not just your inputs.